jabl/vaspview/README.rst

   hardware (e.g. NVIDIA Fermi and later) doubles are an order of magnitude slower.

-- Added pad fields so that the vertex structure is be a multiple of 32 bytes in size (previously 24 with GL_FLOAT, 48 with GL_DOUBLE); this is supposedly better on Ati according to http://www.opengl.org/wiki/Vertex_Buffer_Object
+- Added pad fields so that the vertex structure is a multiple of 32 bytes in size (previously 24 with GL_FLOAT, 48 with GL_DOUBLE); this is supposedly better on Ati according to http://www.opengl.org/wiki/Vertex_Buffer_Object